theblag/theblag/README.md

 <h3 >A Computer Science student and Web Developer</h3>

 - 🌱 I’m currently learning **JavaScript,Python, and Blender**
+- 💼 Take a look at my [Portfolio](https://aditya-a-portfolio.vercel.app)
 - 💻 Most of my projects are available on [My GitHub Repositories](https://github.com/theblag?tab=repositories)
 - 📫 How to reach me: **adityaarun2006@gmail.com**